grinsted/src.glaciology.net/content/publication/2004-12-24-oceanic-and-atmospheric-transport-of-multiyear-enso-signatures-to-the-polar-regions.md

 title: Oceanic and atmospheric transport of multiyear ENSO signatures to the polar regions.
 date: 2004-12-24T00:00:00+00:00
 author: aslak
-Citation:
-  - Jevrejeva, S., J.C.
+citation: Jevrejeva, S., J.C.
 Moore and A. Grinsted, (2004), Oceanic and atmospheric transport of multiyear ENSO signatures to the polar regions.
 Geophys.
 Res.
 Lett., 31, L24210, doi:10.1029/2004GL020871.
 banner: /2008/02/1280px-Clouds_over_the_Atlantic_Ocean.jpg
 tags:
   - time series analysis